 How Neuroscience-Based Therapy Uses Two Brain Pathways for Healing

-As therapists, we've long known that healing happens in the balance between stability and change.
-Clients need to feel grounded enough to stay present, yet flexible enough to try new ways of being.
+As therapists, we’ve long known that healing happens in the balance between stability and change.
+Clients need to feel grounded enough to stay present, yet flexible enough to explore new ways of being.

-Researchers studying mouse visual cortex found something remarkable: neurons use distinct functional modes of transmission at separate sites within the same cell, a discovery that challenges decades of assumptions.
+Researchers studying mouse visual cortex discovered that neurons use two distinct transmission modes at separate sites within the same cell — a finding that challenges decades of assumptions about how the brain’s communication system works.

-Although this study was conducted in developing mouse cortex, it offers a powerful metaphor: the brain contains both continuity and adaptability within the same structure.
+Even though this work was conducted in the developing mouse cortex, it introduces a compelling model for understanding how biological systems might hold continuity and adaptability within the same structure.

 Why This Matters for Your Practice

-It echoes Dan Siegel’s River of Integration—where one bank represents chaos (instability) and the other rigidity (overstability).
-True mental health flows between them.
+It mirrors Dan Siegel’s River of Integration metaphor, in which one bank represents chaos (instability) and the other rigidity (over-stability).
+Health flows between them.

 When clients feel too unstable, they can’t access growth.
 When they’re too rigid, they can’t change.
-Health lives in that dynamic middle.
+True integration — both neurobiological and relational — lives in that dynamic middle.

 Putting It into Practice